 - Avoid sun, sunlamps, and tanning beds.
 Use sunscreen and wear clothing and eyewear that protects from the sun while taking this drug and for at least 2 months after care ends.

 - Very bad and sometimes deadly side effects have happened during the infusion.
 Tell your doctor if you have any bad effects during the infusion.

-- Very bad loose stools (diarrhea) and fluid loss (dehydration) have happened with this drug when used with chemo drugs.
+- Severe diarrhea and fluid loss (dehydration) have happened with this drug when used with chemo drugs.
 This can lead to kidney problems or other health problems.
-Talk with your doctor.

 - Blood clots have happened with this drug.
 Sometimes, these blood clots have been deadly.
 Talk with the doctor.

 - People with a certain gene mutation (RAS) may not benefit from this drug.
 Their tumor may also get worse and chance of death may be raised.
 Talk with the doctor.

 - If you are 65 or older, use this drug with care.
 You could have more side effects.

 - This drug may cause fertility problems.
 This may affect being able to have children.
 Talk with the doctor.